jim-at-jibba/micropython.nvim/README.md

 }
 ```
 - `:MPSetPort` to set the port
-- `:MPSetStubbs` to set the stubs for the board
+- `:MPSetStubs` to set the stubs for the board
 - `:MPSetBaud` to set the baudrate if not the same as the default `115200`
 - `pip install -r requirments.txt` to install the required packages